 My friends and I stayed in a great hotel called Kaijoo by Happy Culture.
 This hipster boutique hotel was affordable, stylish, comfortable, and in a great location.
 They even had a bar serving piping hot Vin Chaud and other treats.
 We were pleased with our stay, and I highly recommend booking with them, if they have availability.
 It is the perfect funky aesthetic to round out your alternative experience in Strasbourg for the holidays.

-If you are interested in a more luxury hotel option with a spa and amenities, I suggest Maison Rouge Hotel and Spa.
-This chic design hotel is centrally located, and you can warm with the spa after a long day of shopping at the markets.
+If you are interested in a more luxurious hotel option with a spa and amenities, I suggest Maison Rouge Hotel and Spa.
+This chic design hotel is centrally located, and you can warm up with the spa after a long day of shopping at the markets.

-I recommend making sure you stay within the main central island, as seen on the above map of the Christmas markets.
+I recommend ensuring you stay within the main central island, as seen on the above map of the Christmas markets.
 When I went in 2019, there was high security, and we had to go through a checkpoint to get to the island.
-If you’re staying off the island, it might take up too much time to get to the markets.
+If you’re staying off the island, getting to the markets might take too much time.

-SUSTAINABILITY TIP: Those plastic cups you’re drinking Vin Chaud out of?
-They are part of a Pfand system.
-You paid extra for the cup, but you get it back when you return the cup, so it can be washed and reused!
+SUSTAINABILITY TIP: Those plastic cups you’re from which you are chugging your Vin Chaud are part of a sustainable pfand system.
+You paid extra for the cup, but you get it back when you return it, so it can be washed and reused!
 Do not throw them away – they are not single-use.
 Yay for circular economies.
-For more sustainable tips head over to my Sustainable Alsace road trip post (coming very soon!).
+For more sustainable tips, head to my Sustainable Alsace road trip post.

 The alternative and non-traditional markets in Strasbourg were easily some of my favorites and were where we spent most of our time exploring.
 These markets prioritize sustainability, local producers, recycling, thrifting, workshops, community support, charity, handcrafted artisnal gifts, environmental education, and cultural exchange.